 Holiday Giving Tree: Each year we host a Holiday Giving Tree at Racks Valley Boutique.
 Our tree is decorated with gift tags that include a specific gift request from a local child whose family requires a little extra help during the holiday season.
 You can stop by Racks to pick up your gift tag for a child, or, pick up a gift card request from a local senior also in need of a little extra help at holiday time.
 We love that this program because it helps brighten the day of local kids and seniors during the season of giving.

 Community Day: This is an annual event sponsored by the town and local businesses and organizations held in July.
 The family fun day includes games, crafts, food, entertainment and exhibits with the assistance of Juniors

 Flocking: This program allows participants to sign up to have a house “flocked” by either 25 or 50 flamingos which can be decorated for various themes such as birthdays, graduations, new baby, etc. Our members (a/k/a “flockers”) stage the flamingos during the evening or early morning to surprise participants.
 All proceeds are donated back to the community via the Juniors.

-Trivia Night: This annual event occurs in November and is open to the community.
+Trivia Night: This incredibly popular annual event occurs in spring and is open to the community.
 Participants register as a team or are set up with a team and compete in a series of trivia rounds.
 Admission includes food and prizes for the winning team.
-Proceeds from this event are allocated back to the Community via the Juniors.
+Proceeds from this event are allocated back to the Community or a designated local charity via the Juniors.

 Gingerbread House Decorating Contest: This event is held in December usually the first weekend after Thanksgiving.
 This event is held in conjunction with the community’s Holiday Happenings event in downtown Long Valley.
 Prizes and ribbons are awarded by a panel of judges and voted on by the public.
 Winning houses are placed on display in the windows of Racks Boutique in downtown Long Valley.